feathersui/feathersui-starling/documentation/help/markdown/horizontal-layout.md

 author: Josh Tynjala

 ---
-# Using HorizontalLayout in Feathers containers
+# Using `HorizontalLayout` in Feathers containers

-The `HorizontalLayout` class may be used by components that support layout, such as `List` and `ScrollContainer`, to display items from left to right in a single row.
+The `HorizontalLayout` class may be used by components that support layout, such as `List`, `LayoutGroup` and `ScrollContainer`, to display items from left to right in a single row.
 It supports a number of useful options for adjusting the spacing and alignment.

 ## The Basics

-Let's create a horizontal layout and add it to a [scroll container](scroll-container.html):
+First, let's create a horizontal layout and pass it to a [`ScrollContainer`](scroll-container.html):

 ``` code
 var layout:HorizontalLayout = new HorizontalLayout();